 E

-- Eviction: The legal process of removing a tenant from a property.
+Eviction: The legal process to remove a tenant.

 F